4 min read

-Summer holidays are approaching fast!
-And the school holidays for most families have now turned into "Staycations."
-If you weren't able to snap up a holiday away this year, you may be wondering how you'll keep the kids entertained at home these school holidays.
+With lockdowns being sprung on us when we least expect it, you may be wondering how you'll continue to keep the kids entertained at home.
 Here's some quick ideas of how to keep the days new and exciting.

 1. Roll, Shuffle and Deal.
 Although, these words sound like dance moves, we're actually referring to a more subtle activity—games!
 It's time to evaluate your board games, card games, puzzles and outdoor games.
 Devote time to game night (or day) and gather all family members to participate.
 Many skill sets are used during game play: reading, following directions, sharing, competitiveness and more.
 But, most of all—entertainment!